KMNitesh05/cp2k_2_deepmdkit/README.md

 Enter the value for X: 19.00
 Enter the value for Y: 19.00
 Enter the value for Z: 19.00

+Here, X, Y and Z are the simulation box dimensions, with units in (Å).
 ```

 2. Generate coord.raw file: